nf-core/dualrnaseq/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended.

-The nf-core/dualrnaseq pipeline contains Docker, Singluarity and test configuration profiles:
+The nf-core/dualrnaseq pipeline contains Docker, Singluarity, Conda and test configuration profiles:

 * `docker`
   * A generic configuration profile to be used with [Docker](http://docker.com/)